 We propose a novel method called ``crowd-certain'' which focuses on leveraging uncertainty measurements to improve decision-making in crowdsourcing and ensemble learning scenarios.
 Crowd-Certain employs a weighted soft majority voting approach, where the weights are determined based on the uncertainty associated with each annotator's labels.
 Initially, we use uncertainty measurement techniques to calculate the degree of consistency of each annotator during labeling.
-Furthermore, to ensure that the proposed technique does not calculate a high weight for annotators who are consistently wrong (for example, when a specific annotator always mislabels a specific class, and hence demonstrates a high consistency while having low accuracy), we extend the proposed technique by penalizing the annotators for instances in which they disagree with the aggregated label obtained using MV\@.
+Furthermore, to ensure that the proposed technique does not calculate a high weight for annotators who are consistently wrong (for example, when a specific annotator always mislabels a specific class, and hence demonstrates a high consistency even if they label instances incorrectly), we extend the proposed technique by penalizing the annotators for instances in which they disagree with the aggregated label obtained using MV\@.
 To mitigate the reliance on training a classifier on an annotator's labels, which may be inaccurate, we train an ensemble of classifiers for each annotator.
 In addition, we report two confidence scores along with the aggregated label to provide additional context for each calculated aggregate label.
 We report a single weight for all instances in the dataset.
-As demonstrated in Section 4, the proposed crowd-certain method is not only comparable to other techniques in terms of accuracy for scenarios with a large number of annotators, but also provides a significant improvement in accuracy for scenarios where the number of annotators may be limited.
+As will be demonstrated in Section~\ref{sec:crowd.results}, the proposed crowd-certain method is not only comparable to other techniques in terms of accuracy of the aggregated labels with respect to the ground truth labels for scenarios with a large number of annotators, but also provides a significant improvement in accuracy for scenarios where the number of annotators may be limited.
 Furthermore, by assigning a single weight to each annotator for all instances in the dataset, the model can assign labels to new test instances without recalculating the annotator weights.
 This is especially advantageous in situations where annotators are scarce as it enables the model to make accurate predictions with minimal dependence on the annotator input.
 This characteristic of the crowd-certain method can significantly reduce the time and resources required for labeling in practical applications.
 When deploying the model in real-world scenarios such as medical diagnosis, fraud detection, or sentiment analysis, it could be advantageous to be able to assign labels to new instances without constantly recalculating annotator weights.

 \subsection{Glossary of Symbols}